tgamb/blackjack/README.md

-This project is a two player game of blackjack to be played by two users.
+This project is a game of blackjack where the user tries to get a score higher than the dealer, but not above 21.